 “Avengers: Infinity War” has hit the domestic box office by the storm.
-The most awaited movie of this year has made $106 million at the domestic box office on its opening day and earned $250 million in its first weekend making it the biggest domestic opening of all time.
-This huge collection has earned the Infinity War, the record of the second biggest opening day in history.
+The most awaited movie of this year has made $106 million at the domestic box office on its opening day and earned $250 million in its first weekend, making it the biggest domestic opening of all time.
+This huge collection has earned the Infinity War the record of the second-biggest opening day in history.

-Very easily, the opening day for “Infinity War” left behind Marvel titles like “Avengers: Age of Ultron,” “The Avengers” and even the much-celebrated “Black Panther,” which opened with incredible fanfare earlier this year.
+Very easily, the opening day for “Infinity War” left behind Marvel titles like “Avengers: Age of Ultron,” “The Avengers,” and even the much-celebrated “Black Panther,” which opened with incredible fanfare earlier this year.
 The gross for “Infinity War” has pushed Disney over the $1 billion mark in North America for the year.
-It has got a big overseas start too, earning $178.5 million since opening internationally on Wednesday.
+It has got a big overseas start, too, earning $178.5 million since opening internationally on Wednesday.

-With engrossing plot line and super action, the Marvel mash-up brings together superheroes including Robert Downey Jr.’s Iron Man, Chris Evans’ Captain America, Scarlett Johansson’s Black Widow and Chadwick Boseman’s Black Panther to team up to stop Thanos from obtaining the mystical Infinity Stones.
+With engrossing plotline and super action, the Marvel mash-up brings together superheroes, including Robert Downey Jr.’s Iron Man, Chris Evans’ Captain America, Scarlett Johansson’s Black Widow, and Chadwick Boseman’s Black Panther, to team up to stop Thanos from obtaining the mystical Infinity Stones.

 Marvel Studios, which is owned by Disney, has been one of the biggest success stories in film history because the franchise has 18 films open at No. 1 domestically, bringing in nearly $15 billion worldwide.
-The Infinity War has also gained huge acclamation from critics, it earned 84% score on a review site with 93% audience score.
+The Infinity War has also gained huge acclamation from critics, it earned an 84% score on a review site with a 93% audience score.